Global Education, News + People

 — Vera (@VeraWoolard) October 22, 2019

 Through the connections we made at the annual meeting, we were able to focus on our shared goal and purpose as a company, which is to unite the world through global learning.
 This purpose is the motivating factor behind all of our actions and is a standard held for all employees.
-We hope that by empowering learners, transforming education, and connecting the world, we can collectively accomplish this mission.
+We hope that by expanding young minds, opening our world, and working together for a more peaceful tomorrow, we can collectively accomplish this mission.